mirumee/ariadne-website/website/blog/2023-04-05-ariadne-codegen-0-5.md

 Ariadne Codegen 0.5 is now available!

-This release brings multiple small new options and improvements to `ariande-codegen` command.
+This release brings multiple bunch of new options and improvements to the `ariande-codegen` command.

 <!--truncate-->